EndgameEdge/atlas-and-gait/November 3, 2023/Element Analyses_A.1.5.8 JSON.md

 # Element Analyses - A.1.5.8 (JSON)

-*includes Element Analyses from Week 1*
+- includes Element Analyses from Week 1
+- I populated the FacilitatorDAO Action Examples Directory with placeholders for WIP data

 ```
 {